mindyruan/APCSFinalProject/README.md

 January 10 night / 11, 2015
 - Tried to restructure code with classes in order for Pacman and Snake to both use class movement. (still needs to be worked on)

+January 11, 2015
+- Started the Snake game.
+This is very similar to the code movement has.
+We might need to have the same code in both Pacman and Snake unless we figure out how to be able to incorporate Snake's code into Pacman's code.